mirian22ainar/meg_USBio/README.md

-# MEGIO_USBio — Design of an Arduino-Based Device for Triggers and Response Buttons
+# meg_USBio — Design of an Arduino-Based Device for Triggers and Response Buttons
 *(🇫🇷 A French version is available below.)*

 This repository contains the Python API *meg_client.py* and the Arduino firmware *meg_protocol.ino*, enabling the implementation and use of an Arduino-based solution in the MEG environment to replace the legacy parallel ports.